-Norway, whose capital city is Oslo, is a Scandinavian country in Europe.
-Norway stands on an area of 385,252 square kilometers and has a population of 5,353,363 people according to a study carried out in 2018.
-The European Union, shortened to EU, is a political and economic organization.
+The European Union, often shortened to the EU, is a political and economic organization.
 It consists of 28 member nations that are located in Europe.
 It covers an estimate of 4,475,757 km squared and consists of a population of over 510 million people.
 Its headquarters are located in the city of Brussels in Belgium.
 The member states use the Euro as the common currency.
 EU has provided more foreign aid than any other economic union in the world.

 Purpose of the EU